vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Bug fix ][ Heading ] Fix bug the color does not change when the style setting is no decoration.

 = 1.22.1 =
 Cope with WordPress 5.9
 [ fix ][ Heading ] Make text size not auto-include when changing heading level